AndreaCheah/mini-python-projects/tic-tac-toe/README.md

 # Breakdown of the Game

 ### 1. Board Representation
-The board is represented as a list of 9 spaces, where each space can be an 'X', 'O', or ''.
+The board is represented as a list of 9 spaces, where each space can be an 'X', 'O', or ' '.

 ### 2. Game State
 The state of the game includes:
-a) the board
+a) the board (each position contains which symbol)
-b) who is the current player
+b) who is the current player making a move
-c) whether game is over
+c) whether game is over (when there is a win or tie)

 ### 3. Player and Computer Moves
 Alternate turns between player and computer.

-### 4. Winning Condition
+### 4. Game Over Condition
 A function that checks all rows, columns, and diagonals for a winner, or if all spaces are filled for a tie.

 ### 5. Human Input